aurel192/tutorials/SQL/sqlbolt.md

     ON Movies.Id = Boxoffice.Movie_id
 WHERE International_sales > Domestic_sales
 ```
-3. List all the movies by their ratings in descending order
+3.List all the movies by their ratings in descending order
 ```sql
 SELECT Title, Rating
 FROM Movies